fabryandrea/forecasting-exp-smoothing/README.md

 This meetup will give a general overview of forecasting methodologies, then delve into implementing exponential smoothing in Python.

 To use this notebook:
-- if you have Anaconda installed: install pylab
+- if you have Anaconda installed: <br>
+  install pylab

   conda install pylab

-- if you have Docker installed: pull the image from the Docker repository
+- if you have Docker installed: <br>
+  pull the image from the Docker repository

   docker pull jupyter/datascience-notebook